cdaringe/semantic-pull-requests/README.md

 # Semantic Pull Requests

+**WARNING**: this is a fork of https://github.com/zeke/semantic-pull-requests, solely for publishing to npm. this repo should be removed when https://github.com/zeke/semantic-pull-requests/issues/99 is closed with adequate resolution. this package is published such that you may pull in semantic-pull-request handlers onto a consolidated probot instance, vs a standalone probot server that executes _only_ semantic-pull-request functionality. for example, you may have a server running stalebot, semantic-pull-requests, or other probot apps.

 > GitHub status check that ensures your pull requests follow the Conventional Commits spec

 Using [semantic-release](https://github.com/semantic-release/semantic-release)